Frequently Asked Questions

 Yes, there is a Bank of America ATM in Cotter Union.
 Individuals with a Bank of America account may use the ATM without a service fee.
-If you bank elsewhere, you may still use the ATM but you will be charged a small service fee (usually $2.00 or so).
+If you bank elsewhere, you may still use the ATM but you will be charged a small service fee.

 What can I use my ColbyCard for?